Wolox/redux-recompose/README.md

 );
 ```

 You can now dispatch an action and start polling!
 The actions that have an `shouldRetry` key will be treated as polling actions.
-Polling actions also allow for a `determination` function.
+Polling actions can also incude an optional `determination` function.

 `determination` is a function that takes the `response` as its only parameter.
 If the return value of this function is truthy, we take the SUCCESS path.
 When it is falsy, the `shouldRetry` function comes into play.
 `shouldRetry` is a function that takes the `response` and current `state` as parameters.
 The return value of this function determines whether `redux-recompose` will retry the request or continue with the FAILURE PATH.